syrkis/miiii/paper/main.typ

 Setting dropout to 0 results in performance on the validation set to diverge (overfitting) in spite of the heavy regularization used.

-As seen in figures @trainig_acc and @trainig_loss, the model grokked on all 29 tasks, achieving perfect accuracy on all 29 tasks on the validation and test sets.
+As seen in figures @trainig_acc and @training_loss, the model grokked on all 29 tasks, achieving perfect accuracy on all 29 tasks on the validation and test sets.
 Note that tasks 2, 3, 5 and 7 generalize succeeding one another, while the rest happen more or less simultaneously after the initial four.
 This could indicate that a more general solution has been found, allowing for a sort of phase transition for the remaining tasks by reusing circuitry developed through the first four.

 #figure(
   table(